GeorgeFotopoulos/co2-tech-challenge/README.md

 ### Example

-TODO
+E.g. user's measurement data = {
+14:00-14:15 = 0.5 kWh
+14:15-14:30 = 1 kWh
+14:30-14:45 = 2 kWh
+14:45-15:00 = 0.5 kWh}

+*the measurements API does not return kWh, it returns watts, you should calculate the kWh based on the watts and the timestamps.

+emission factor example ={
+14:00-14:15 = 0.3
+14:15-14:30 = 0.1
+14:30-14:45 = 0.2
+14:45-15:00 = 0.2
+}

+total emissions = 0.5*0.3 + 1*0.1 + 2*0.2 + 0.5*0.2 = 0.75 kg

 ## Chaos

-To make this task more interesting, we added a bit of a chaos to our apis.
+To make this task more interesting, we added a bit of chaos to our APIs.
 Enjoy!

-1. There is a chance that chaos prevents you te get response.
-(Measurements Api Request has a chance (30%) to fail)
+1. There is a chance that chaos prevents you from getting a response.
+(Measurements API Request has a chance (30%) to fail)
 2. There is a chance that chaos makes you wait longer.
-(Emissions Api Request has a chance (50%) to be delayed (15s) )
+(Emissions API Request has a chance (50%) to be delayed (15s))

 ## Technical Challenges

 ### 1. Calculation Challenge

-Although this calculations can be done different ways, we wanna you to think over more optimal algorithm implementation.
+Although these calculations can be done in many different ways, we want you to think over a more optimal algorithm implementation.

 ### 2. Chaos Challenge

-As you may have read, we add some 'chaos' to our Apis, but it will be nice if your Implementation can deal with this ' chaos'
+As you may have read, we add some 'chaos' to our APIs, but it will be nice if your Implementation can deal with this 'chaos'

 ### 3. Docker Challenge

-Our Apis have Docker files, but they are not working.
-It will be nice if you fix them, and add everything (including you project Dockerfile) to docker-compose
+Our APIs have Docker files, but they are not working.
+It will be nice if you fix them, and add everything (including your project Dockerfile) to docker-compose

 ## Results & Review

 ### How to send results

-We expect to receive link to GitHub repository including current solution with Added Project from the task.
+We expect to receive a link to the GitHub repository including the current solution with the Added Project from the task.

 ### Review criteria